-- 7.8 Chapter three of this paper articulates those sectors, based on Experian forecasts, expected to generate the greatest amount of employment for the district.
+8.8 Chapter three of this paper articulates those sectors, based on Experian forecasts, expected to generate the greatest amount of employment for the district.
 The role of regeneration intervention in delivering strategic employment sites (helping to create new employment opportunities for the local workforce following mining decline) is considered and the reasons for the slow delivery of strategic employment sites are better understood.
-The economic indicator analysis and property market consultations help to shape and refine where future interventions and support might be targeted. - 7.9 The headline findings stemming from the economic indicator analysis and property market stakeholder feedback is as follows: - Non-'B' class uses including education, retail and health and social care are forecast to provide some of the highest levels of workforce employment in the future. - The construction of buildings and specialised construction activities25 sectors combined are forecast to provide the greatest number of overall jobs by sector in the district. - A wide range of other manufacturing businesses also play an important role in the district economy, particularly small companies (employing less than 50 people). - Often sectoral analysis studies have tended to group the findings for Ashfield and Mansfield in one.
+The economic indicator analysis and property market consultations help to shape and refine where future interventions and support might be targeted.

+The headline findings stemming from the economic indicator analysis and property 8.9 market stakeholder feedback is as follows:

+- Non-'B' class uses including education, retail and health and social care are forecast to provide some of the highest levels of workforce employment in the future. - The construction of buildings and specialised construction activities24 sectors combined are forecast to provide the greatest number of overall jobs by sector in the district. - A wide range of other manufacturing businesses also play an important role in the district economy, particularly small companies (employing less than 50 people). - Often sectoral analysis studies have tended to group the findings for Ashfield and Mansfield in one.
 Although there are some socioeconomic similarities between the two areas, there are some important sectoral strength differences, which are influenced by the spatial geography of parts of Ashfield and workforce characteristics of Mansfield.
 This affects the type and size of businesses that are attracted to each district.
 For instance, parts of Ashfield that are closer to the M1 have attracted larger warehouse and transport related business dependent on this strategic accessibility and proximity to Derby's transport (trains, planes and cars) sectoral concentration, and logistics companies based at Sherwood Business Park dependent on the easy access to the motorway.
 Mansfield is described by property agents as being 'land-locked' in terms of access to either the M1 or A1.
-As such, the industrial sectors expanding and settling in Mansfield district are 'indigenous' to the area and catering largely to the needs of local markets, and influenced more by the skills and competitive price wage costs of the workforce and attracted historically to the area by the availability of attractive serviced sites and other financial incentives (e.g. Enterprise Zone status). - There is currently a shortage of small to medium size (5,000 50,000 sq.ft.) good quality, modern available, industrial units in Mansfield district.
-Industrial space vacancy levels are estimated to be below 3% and there are limited signs of speculative development in the industrial sector starting to take place.
+As such, the industrial sectors expanding and settling in Mansfield district are 'indigenous' to the area and catering largely to the needs of local markets, and influenced more by the skills and competitive price wage costs of the workforce and attracted historically to the area by the availability of attractive serviced sites and other financial incentives (e.g. Enterprise Zone status). - Stakeholders active in the employment property market have identified a shortfall in small to medium sized industrial units.
+They also identify the need to look to secure

-25 Construction - general construction of buildings, installation, plumbing, painting and decorating etc.
+24 Construction - general construction of buildings, installation, plumbing, painting and decorating etc.